 Also see guidelines on HIV testing of children who have parents with confirmed or suspected HIV infection

-Royal College of Paediatrics and Child Health, et al (2014) Safeguarding children and young people: roles and competences for healthcare staff: intercollegiate report (pdf) London, Royal College of Paediatrics and Child Health.
+Royal College of Paediatrics and Child Health, et al (January 2019) Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff: intercollegiate document.

 See Ministry of Justice Civil Procedure Rules London, The Stationery Office, rule 35.3, Ministry of Justice Criminal Procedure Rules London, The Stationery Office, rule 33.2, Act of Adjournal (Criminal Procedure Rules) 1996, Criminal Justice (Evidence) (Northern Ireland) Order 2004, Ministry of Justice Family Procedure Rules London, The Stationery Office, rule 25.3, Children’s Hearings (Scotland) Rules 1996